andrewbolster/andrewbolster.github.io/_posts/2017-09-28-legal-considerations-for-trusted-autonomy.md

 Once this “on-the-loop” platform is in theatre, direct control must be assumed before any fire-orders are given, otherwise commanders would be in direct breach of the above conventions.
-Whether such breaches have already occurred is outside the scope of this work, and as discussed in , this work is primarily concerned with actions that involve no fire control what so ever.
+Whether such breaches have already occurred is outside the scope of this work, and as discussed in (the [Thesis](https://github.com/andrewbolster/thesis/releases/download/v1.0/Thesis.pdf) )
+, this work is primarily concerned with actions that involve no fire control what so ever.
 However, there is one potentially relevant area of application to which these doctrines may arguably apply; a significant